GavFeng/anime-manga_website/README.md

 npm start

 # Features
-Fetch and display popular Anime/Manga
+Website that Fetches and displays popular Anime/Manga

-Filters of Popular/Upcoming/Airing Anime
-Search for Anime/Manga by title
-View details of specific Anime/Manga
+Ultizes Jikan API to get and filter Popular/Upcoming/Airing Anime as well as getting the details of specific Anime/Manga

+Also Allows for the search for Anime/Manga by their title